 The primary purpose of this assessment is to determine suitability to start the foundation programme.
 The assessments will be undertaken by Manchester University NHS Foundation Trust.
 Candidates will sit a set of 8-station Objective Structured Clinical Examinations (OSCEs) in approximately 2 and a half hours for the Stage 1 online assessment.
 Further information on stage 2 will available to those candidates who pass the Stage 1.
 Stage 2 will be delivered in June 2021.

 The stage 1 (online) clinical assessment will be held from 16th–20th November 2020 and on 24th November 2020.

 I took the clinical assessment last year; do I need to take it again?

 No. The clinical assessment is valid for 2 years.

 Can I choose when I take the Clinical Assessment?

 No, you cannot choose when to take the assessment.
 The stage 1 clinical assessment will be held from 16th–20th November 2020 and also on Tuesday 24th November 2020.
 You must attend the date that is provided to you or you will be removed from the application process.

-Stage 2 will take place in June 2021.
+Stage 2 will take place 25th, 26th and 27th May 2021.
 Progressing onto stage 2 is subject to passing stage 1.

 What happens if I fail the clinical assessment?